dottedmag/dottedmag.net/src/cv.md

 - Oversaw the design and mentored the team.
 - Implemented a significant portion of the system.

-Consequently, a compact engineering team, 10 engineers on average, could rapidly deliver the required functionality.

 ## [Hola!](https://hola.org) / [Luminati](https://luminati.io) (2013—2018)

 Staff software engineer.